Trades and Industrial Programs

-Heating, Ventilation, Air Conditioning, and Refrigeration (HVAC-R)
+Heating, Ventilation, Air Conditioning, And Refrigeration (HVAC-R)

 Carrington’s Heating, Ventilation, Air Conditioning, and Refrigeration (HVAC-R) program prepares graduates with fundamental, hands-on training for a career in the heating and cooling industry.